MohammedInTheCloud/TweetDeleter/README.md

-# deleteTweets
+# Tweet Manager

-DeleteTweets is a Chrome extension designed to help you easily delete all your tweets.
+Tweet Manager is a Chrome extension designed to help you easily manage your tweets and likes on Twitter/X.

 ## Features

 - Delete All Tweets: Effortlessly remove all your tweets with a single click.
+- Unlike All Tweets: Quickly remove all your likes from tweets.

 ## Installation